 Symbol of the Rojiqali Vecs

-By the start of the 25th century, Terragen civilization had transitioned into the Nanotech Age, which witnessed the proliferation of this transformative technology throughout the Solar System.
+By the start of the 25th century, Terragen civilization had transitioned into the Solsys Golden Age, which witnessed the proliferation of transformative technologies throughout the Solar System.
 The development of inexpensive and accessible nanotechnology had a profound effect on political power structures, as new settlements could be constructed more easily and faster than ever before.
 This included the bubble habitats in the gaseous outer planets, which increasingly flourished.
 However most of the these 'floater' or 'inworlder' polities, to use local parlance, remained minor powers compared to more established "outworlder" societies.
 By the end of the century, Saturn and its moons were heavily industrialized with nearly 1.4 billion inhabitants.
 While a sizable number remained tied to the Inner System, if only nominally, a veritable kaleidoscope of groups, clades, and sects called it home, including the invasive Rojiqali vec culture, deemed by some to be little better than an infestation.
 Hundreds of small but growing colonies were seeded throughout the Kuiper Belt, with the largest concentration on Pluto.
-During this century, several more attempts were made at interstellar colonization.
-Tellingly, few were headed by traditional Earth nation-states, with polities like the Gengineer Republic and off-world megacorps taking the lead.
-A notable exception was the mission to Cervantes (Mu Arae) sponsored by the affluent Greater South Africa Republic in 2459 (490 AT).
+During this century, interstellar colonization missions began to be launched.
+Tellingly, few were headed by traditional Earth nation-states, with polities like the Gengineer Republic and off-world corporate conglomerates taking the lead.
 In the Inner System, the Martian Union increasingly acted as if it were a unified independent state, often vocally disagreeing with the rest of the Inner Council on a number of matters.
-Regardless of these differences, the Martian Union, Council of Earth, and especially the Cis-lunar Alliance remained united in their longtime rivalry with the Gengineer Republic.
+Regardless of these differences, the Martian Union, Council of Earth, and especially the Cis-Lunar Alliance remained united in their longtime rivalry with the Gengineer Republic.
 These renewed tensions occasionally turned violent as illustrated by the rogue Black Fire terrorist attacks.